 Below are frequently asked background check questions and answers that a District Staff and local Board of Directors should be aware of.

-Each local league must also be aware of its state laws, which may require other separate and additional background check processes be completed before individuals would be permitted to assume local league volunteer responsibilities.
-Several states also require (by law) additional background procedures be completed above those required by Little League International.
-At present, Alabama, California, Florida, Massachusetts, Mississippi, New Hampshire, Oklahoma, Oregon, and Pennsylvania have such background laws in place.
-Albeit mandatory, these laws DO NOT by themselves meet the Little League regulation.
-Little League Baseball and Softball will require each league to sign an agreement on the charter application that they will comply with Regulation I (b) and I(c) 8 & 9.
-The leagues are also required to sign a statement on the tournament enrollment form verifying that the process under the regulation has been completed and implemented.
-Failure to sign the agreement on the charter application will result in the league not being chartered and failure to fulfill the requirement of the regulations will result in the league’s status being referred to the Charter/Tournament committee for action to revoke the league’s charter and all privileges.
+Each local league must also be aware of its state laws, which may require other separate and additional background check processes to be completed before individuals would be permitted to assume local league volunteer responsibilities.
+Several states also require (by law) additional background procedures to be completed above those required by Little League International.
+At present, Alabama, California, Florida, Massachusetts, Mississippi, Nevada, New Hampshire, Oklahoma, Oregon, and Pennsylvania have such background laws in place.
+Although mandatory, these laws DO NOT by themselves meet the Little League regulation.
+More information can be found at LittleLeague.org/StateLaws.

 Please Remember: Additional background checks may be required to be completed to comply with State and/or local laws/statutes.